nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/ipv6-addressing.md

 special database handling is needed to be implemented in the `root-service-manager`, who does the bookkeeping of available service IP addresses in the network.

-You can base your implementation on the already existing functions in place for already implemented balancing policies.
+You can base your implementation on the already existing functions in place, which you can find in the `root-service-manager`, more specifically in `network/subnetwork_management.py`.